Mortuary Science Internship Information

 - Copy of your driver's license or State I.D.

-- Check or money order for $75.00 payable to Commissioner of Finance.
+- Check or money order for $75.00 payable to Minnesota Department of Health.

 - Submit the State Exam application and fee of $125.00